-The CEMS RATA results presented in Table 2-1 through 2-5 and Appendix B indicate the CEMS operating at Grayling Station EUBOILER exhaust meet the performance specifications in 40 CFR 75, Appendix A, and the annual reduced RATA test frequency incentive standards in 40 CFR 75, Appendix B. These data indicate compliance with the CEMS monitoring and recordkeeping requirements of the facility's air permit MI-ROP-N2388-2014a and periodic QA required in the consent order entered into by the Michigan Department of Environment, Great Lakes, and Energy (EGLE), Air Quality Division (AQD) and Grayling Generating Station Limited Partnership on July 28, 2022 (EGLE AQD ACO 2022-14).
+The CEMS RATA results presented in Table 2-1 and Appendix B indicate the flow CEMS operating at Grayling Station EUBOILER exhaust met the performance specifications in 40 CFR 75, Appendix A, and the annual reduced RATA test frequency incentive standards in 40 CFR 75, Appendix B. These data indicate compliance with the CEMS monitoring and recordkeeping requirements of the facility's air permit MI-ROP-N2388-2014a and periodic QA required in the consent order entered by the EGLE AQD and Grayling Generating Station Limited Partnership on July 28, 2022 (EGLE AQD ACO 2022-14).

-During the test event, no deviations were observed by the QI's in attendance.
+During the test event, no deviations were observed by the QI in attendance.
 The criteria specified in the applicable Reference Methods and the agency-approved Test Protocol were followed.
 Hard copy and/or electronic field data were completed in the field and upon return to the home office, verified for data precision and accuracy, further ensuring the appropriate AETB and Reference Method quality measures were met.